gvwilson/thirdbit/src/fiction/iffy/index.md

 "Stand back!" de ordered,
-pulling a micro-grenade the size of der thumb out of the clip on der exoskeleton's sleeve and priming it.
+pulling a micro-grenade the size of der thumb out of the clip on der exoskeleton's sleeve.

 "No!"
 Wales shouted.
 He tackled Iffy just as the grenade hit the seagulls and exploded.

 *Boom!*
-The shock threw Iffy and Wales across the deck.
+The blast threw Iffy and Wales across the deck.

 For a moment she lay in a daze while the world spun around her.
 Something grabbed her arm.
-She shrieked, but it was Wales, not the seagulls.
+She shrieked, but it was just Wales.
-"I can't hear you!" she yelled, her ears still ringing from the blast.
+"I can't hear you!" she yelled, her ears still ringing.

 He pulled her to her feet.
 *There's a hole in the ship,* she thought muzzily.
 It was right where the seagulls had been and big enough to swallow her.

+Wait.
 Where was Honesty?
 She looked around wildly,
 then shrieked again as another plasma burst lit up the gray sky over her head.

-"Slow missiles!"
+"The gulls!"
 Wales said, his voice muffled but audible.
-"We have to get out of here!"
+"They're slow missiles!
+We have to get out of here!"
 He pulled her toward the stern.

 "No!"
-She tried to shake him off but his grip was too strong.
+She tried to shake him off.
 "What happened?
-Where'd she go?"
+Where'd de go?"

 Instead of answering,
 Wales picked Iffy up and slung her over his shoulder like a sack of rice.